 Psychologist Therapist Counselling Hamilton

 We provide psychotherapy services provided directly by a psychologist, psychotherapist or therapist who is directly supervised by a psychologist.
+All services in the practice are psychological services.
 Services are available in Hamilton or online for adults, adolescents or couples in Ontario.

-Read an interview with Registered Psychotherapist Marta Evans of Hamilton Ontario.
-She describes how she came to be a psychotherapist and what she enjoys most about providing psychotherapy services to others.
+Read an interview with Registered Psychotherapist & Social Worker Peter Thomson Scarlett who works in Hamilton Ontario.
+He describes how he came to be a psychotherapist and how he works with others providing supervised psychological services.

 What is the difference between psychotherapy and counselling?